KQM-git/TCL/docs/characters/dendro/baizhu.md

 * If his Skill finds a target, the 2nd and 3rd hits may not cause an enemy to become aggro'd.
 * Skill can target the same enemy more than once but always prioritizes a new enemy if it can.
 * Skill range is approximately 8 abyss tiles, with the homing range being half that for ~12 total before it fails to find a target.
+* Baizhu skill has no particle generation ICD even with C1 and **Sacrificial Fragments**.

 </TabItem>